Local News

 $100 million investment in broadband.
 Shilling compares broadband this century

 to how important rural electrification was to the last century.
-She says

 it’s important to healthcare, education, small business, tourism, and